 MStar Semiconductor, Inc.

-Mr. Wayne Liang is the Founder and Chairman of MStar Semiconductor, Inc.
+Mr. Wayne Liang is the Founder of MStar Semiconductor, Inc.

 Prior to Mstar, he served as several key positions in the wafer foundry sales and marketing functions with companies such as TSMC, WSMC and Winbond Electronics.
 He was VP of sales and marketing at WSMC before WSMC was merged with TSMC.
 In 2002, Mr. Liang founded Mstar with several partners.
 Mstar is a fabless IC design company which is focused on the display and communication products.

 Mr. Liang received M.S. from Stanford University and his B.S. from Taiwan University.